akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked at her.

 “I was born Edith.
 In Scotland.
 To a Saxon mother.
 When I came to England to marry Henry, the ostentatious Norman court called us ‘Godric and Godiva’, a peasant-lover and a country girl.
-They whispered that ‘the barbarian Saxon girl’ would never understand how to be queen in a ‘civilized’ Norman court.”
+They whispered that ‘the barbarian Saxon girl’ would never understand how to be queen in a ‘civilised’ Norman court.”

 She met Beatrice’s eyes.